yusufalper/laravel-order/README.md

 ## Usage
 1. Apply Trait:
 Simply apply the HasOrder trait to your Eloquent model.
-Ensure that your model's migration includes an 'order' column (integer and nullable) to support the ordering functionality.
+Ensure that your model's migration includes a column (integer and nullable) specified in model as '$orderAttrName' (see example in below) to support the ordering functionality.

 2. Optional Configuration:
-Optionally, you can define $orderUnificationAttributes (public array) within your model to fine-tune the ordering behavior according to your application's specific requirements.
+Define $orderUnificationAttributes (public array) within your model to fine-tune the ordering behavior according to your application's specific requirements.
 For example if you add 'user_id' attribute to $orderUnificationAttributes, then your ordering will be user_id based ordering.